ThibaudMZN/Godot-Nim-2D-Tutorial/README.md

 4. Install godot-nim: `nimble install godot`

 Run `nake build` in any directory within the project to compile for the current platform.

+Run `nake run` to run the compiled project.